Primetzvan/minutiae/website/content/docs/install-system/index.md

 - Download and install [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to a computer with an SD card reader.
 - Put the SD card you'll use with your Raspberry Pi into the reader and run Raspberry Pi Imager.
 You will have to choose of some different OS Images.
-We recommend using raspbian lite (which has no GUI)
+We recommend using raspbian lite (which has no GUI), you can also use another one, like raspbian (has a UI) for example
 - Repeat this step for each door raspberries

 ### Configuration